martinclausen2/RGBW-Lampe/README.md

 ### Brightness Sensor

-The ambient brightness is sensed via an in expensive a broadly available phototransistor SFA 320.
+The ambient brightness is sensed via an inexpensive and broadly available phototransistor SFA 320.
 To enhance the dynamic range, the MCU can switch the bias current between two different levels.
 The precision is fully sufficient to adjust the brightness of the power LEDs at power on and dim the status LED in standby.

 ## Software